Harry Warden: Films

-In My Bloody Valentine (1981), Warden was one of several miners trapped in a cave-in after his two supervisors neglected their work to attend the town's Valentine's Day dance.
+In My Bloody Valentine (1981), Harry Warden was one of several miners trapped in a cave-in after his two supervisors neglected their work to attend the town's Valentine's Day dance.
 Warden was the only survivor and had to resort to killing and eating his coworkers to stay alive.
-Driven insane by these events, Harry Warden hunted down and killed both of the supervisors, cutting out their hearts and putting them in Valentine candy boxes to spite the holiday along with notes to never hold the dance again or he will return and kill more people.
+Driven insane by these events, Warden hunted down and killed both of the supervisors as "The Miner", cutting out their hearts and putting them in Valentine candy boxes to spite the holiday along with notes to never hold the dance again or he will return and kill more people.
 He was eventually caught and institutionalized.
 Twenty years later, the town has forgotten the murders and decides to reinstate the dance.
-When police chief Jake Newby receives an anonymous box of Valentine chocolates containing a human heart and a note warning that murders will begin if the dance proceeds, he checks the mental institution where Harry Warden was incarcerated, but they have no record of him.
-It is later revealed that the murders were done by the young miner Axel who witnessed his father (one of the supervisors) being murdered by Harry Warden when he was a child and has been traumatized by the event ever since while Harry Warden died five years before the events of the film.
+When police chief Jake Newby receives an anonymous box of Valentine chocolates containing a human heart and a note warning that murders will begin if the dance proceeds, he checks the mental institution where Harry Warden was incarcerated, but they have no record of him, and the Miner begins murdering people around town.
+It is later revealed that the new murders were actually done by the young miner Axel Palmer who witnessed his father (one of the supervisors) being murdered by Warden when he was a child and has been traumatized by the event ever since and assumed the mantle of the Miner himself, while it is also revealed Harry Warden had died from unknown causes five years before the events of the film.

 In My Bloody Valentine 3D (2009), on Valentine's Day 1997, Warden and several other miners are trapped in a cave-in; Warden murders the other miners with a pickaxe to conserve air.
-Warden is rescued, albeit in a coma; he wakes up 1 year later, he murders several hospital staff and patients, before heading back to the mines.
-Warden breaks into a party held at the mines and kills multiple partygoers, only to be shot by Sheriff Burke when he attempts to murder Tom, the last person still in the mine.
+Warden is rescued, albeit in a coma; he wakes up one year later, he murders several hospital staff and patients, before heading back to the mines.
+Warden breaks into a party held at the mines and kills multiple partygoers, only to be shot by Sheriff Burke when he attempts to murder Tom Hanniger, the last person still in the mine.
 Warden escapes from Burke and his posse by going deeper into the mines and using an escape hatch, but Burke and his posse discover him.
 In an act of vigilantism, they fatally shoot Warden and bury his body in the woods.
-Ten years later, murders begin again leading to speculation that Warden is back.
-Though Warden’s gear and body disappear, it is eventually revealed Tom had become the killer after suffering a psychotic break and developing a split personality based on Harry.
+Ten years later, murders begin again leading to speculation that the Miner is back.
+Though the Miner's gear and body disappear, it is eventually revealed Tom had become the new Miner after suffering a psychotic break and developing a split personality based on Warden.

 Merchandising

-NECA, in collaboration with Scream Factory, has released an action figure of Warden.
-This marks Warden's first ever collectible.
+NECA, in collaboration with Scream Factory, has released an action figure of the Miner.
+This marks the Miner's first ever collectible.